cherry-embedded/CherryUSB/README.md

 ## Demo Repo

-Note: After version 0.4.1, the dcd drivers have been refactored and some repositories are not maintained for a long time, so if you use a higher version, you need to update it yourself.

 |   Manufacturer       |  CHIP or Series    | USB IP| Repo Url |Corresponds to master version|
 |:--------------------:|:------------------:|:-----:|:--------:|:---------------------------:|
 |Bouffalolab    |  BL702/BL616/BL808 | bouffalolab/ehci|[bl_mcu_sdk](https://github.com/CherryUSB/cherryusb_bouffalolab)| latest |